Izzy-Cahn/Who-Moves-Up-and-Who-Falls-Behind/README.md

 5. cluster-bootstrap uncertainty for changes in predictor importance; and
 6. rank-standardized realized mobility comparisons across parental-wealth groups.

+### `summarize_income_vs_others.py`

+Post-estimation script that uses the saved predictor-importance results in `results/A7_A8_importance_summary.csv` to compare parental income with all other parental-background characteristics combined.
+The calculation uses normalized impurity and SHAP importance; permutation importance is excluded because groupwise permutation losses are not additive.
+The script does not re-estimate any models.

 ## Software requirements

 The cleaning step requires **Stata**.